The CGLMP Bell Inequalities: Possible Quantum Theory Measurement Processes in CLGMP Formalism

-Fortunately, since the overall aim is to demonstate that the Collins et al HVT does \emph{not} predict the same results as quantum theory, we may choose any one of the quantum expressions provided that a quantum state can be found for which a CGLMP\ inequality is violated.
-After all, the three different measurement processes described above are all treatable via quantum theory, and all three are equivalent classically for replicating the HVT\ quantities such as $P(A_{1}=j,B_{1}=l)$.
-It is \emph{sufficient} to show that a CGLMP\ inequality is violated for \emph{one measurement process} and for \emph{one quantum state} to demonstrate that the Collins et al HVT \cite{Collins02a} cannot predict the same results as quantum theory.
-From the point of view of simplicity in the quantum calculations, the most suitable measurement process to choose would be the one where unrecorded observables are never measured at all.

-Collins et al \cite{Collins02a} make the comparison of the CGLMP hidden variable theory predictions with those from quantum theory by choosing the measurement processes to be those where the unrecorded pair of observables are just \emph{not measured} at all - the third (and simplest) possibility discussed above.
+Collins et al \cite{Collins02a} actually make the comparison of the CGLMP hidden variable theory predictions with those from quantum theory by choosing the measurement processes to be those where the unrecorded pair of observables are just \emph{not measured} at all - the \emph{first }(and simplest) possibility discussed above.
 It can easily be \emph{confirmed} from the quantum theory probability expression set out in Eq.
-(14) therein for $ P_{QM}(A_{a}=k,B_{b}=l)$ that this is the approach that has been adopted.
-Hence Collins et al \cite{Collins02a} use the following quantum theory expression for $P_{Q}(A_{1}=j,B_{1}=l)$
+(14) therein for $P_{QM}(A_{a}=k,B_{b}=l)$ that this is the approach that Collins et al adopted.
+Hence Collins et al \cite{Collins02a} compare the LHVT expression $ P(A_{1}=j,B_{1}=l)$ with the quantum theory expression for $ P_{Q}(A_{1}=j,B_{1}=l)$